kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 Thus, I'm using sliding window for my streaming analytics.

 For example my analytics will be computing total tip for each location for the past 15 mins computed in every 5 mins.
-A new window will be created in every 5 mins, and each of this windows will contain the taxi ride events recieved in last 15 mins.....
+A new window will be created in every 5 mins, and each of this windows will contain the taxi ride events recieved in last 15 mins.

-overlap
-Result materialization

 **Q4:** Explain which performance metrics would be important for the streaming analytics for your customer cases